HMS Porcupine (1777): War with France

 On 13 and 14 September and 11 October, the garrison destroyed a number of floating batteries.
 In December 1784 there was a distribution of £30,000 in bounty money for the batteries and the proceeds of the sale of ships stores, including those of San Miguel.
 A second payment of £16,000 followed in November 1785.
-A third payment, this of £8,000 pounds, followed in August 1786.
+A third payment, this of £8,000, followed in August 1786.
 June 1788 saw the payment of a fourth tranche, this of £4,000.
 Porcupine's officers and crew shared in all four.

 Between the wars

 Porcupine was paid off in 1783.
 Between August 1784 and June 1786 she underwent repairs and fitting.
 She was recommissioned for service off Scotland.
 She then underwent fitting for Channel service, but then was off Scotland again.

 In 1788, Porcupine took part in commemorations marking the hundredth anniversary of the siege of Derry.

 Porcupine was at Plymouth between November 1791 and January 1792.
 Captain Edward Buller recommissioned her in August.
 Captain Manley Dixon replaced Buller in 1793.